davidellavalle/Sentiment-Analysis/README.md

 ## Data

-For this project the information taken into account are tweets stored in training.1600000.processed.noemoticon.csv It contains 1,600,000 tweets extracted using the twitter API.
+For this project the data taken into account are tweets stored in "training.1600000.processed.noemoticon.csv" It contains 1,600,000 tweets extracted using the twitter API.
 The dataset contains millions of results including emoticons to express emotions like happiness, sadness, anger and more.
 Emotions can be positive, negative as well as neutral.
 For example, :) in a tweet indicates that the tweet contains positive sentiment and :( indicates that the tweet contains negative sentiment.

 The dataset contains the following 6 fields: